-Chemistry II is a college preparatory course designed for the student intending to enroll in a four-year university/college.
-The semester begins with a deeper exploration of many topics covered in Chemistry I. As the year continues, topics such as thermochemistry, solution chemistry, kinetics, oxidation-reduction, and electrochemistry will be covered.
-The course is recommended for students who wish to pursue careers in the chemistry, health/medical, and engineering fields as well as those interested in earning college credits in a science.
-It is also recommended for students interested in earning college credits in a science.
+Chemistry II is a further exploration and deeper dive into chemistry principles.
+This course may be taken for dual-enrollment credit or without dual enrollment credit.
+The semester begins with a deeper exploration of many topics covered in Chemistry I. As the year continues, further topics will be explored (e.g., solution chemistry, acid-based chemistry, nuclear chemistry, and thermochemistry).
+The course is recommended for students who wish to pursue careers in the chemistry, health/medical, scientific, and engineering fields.
+It is also designed for students who do not wish to pursue the sciences but wish to acquire (science) college credits prior to entering college.

-This course is available for credits from Penn Highlands College and is a weighted course.

-Prerequisite: Algebra I and Chemistry
+This course is available for dual enrollment through Penn Highlands College (4 credits) and is a weighted course.
+(Weighted: multiplier of 1.08) Prerequisite: Algebra I and Chemistry\(Weighted: multiplier of 1.08)